PS Caledonia (1815): Under British registry

-Under Danish colours
+Under Danish registry

 The ship's arrival at Copenhagen in May 1819 attracted considerable attention.
 The owners started advertising at once, and an 1819 advertisement said, that Caledonia "departs Copenhagen for Kiel every Tuesday morning at precisely 5 and calls in (to receive or embark passengers) at Coster's Ferrypoint on Møn at 2 in the afternoon, Gaabense Ferrypoint on Falster at 4 in the afternoon, Banholm on Lolland at 6 in the afternoon and is then expected to arrive at Kiel on Wednesday morning at 8."
 The route was only operated during the summer season and Caledonia made 14 round trips in 1819 and 22 in 1820.
 The low number in 1819 was partly due to lack of passengers - there was a lot of mistrust against the use of steam - so every other week the ship stayed in Copenhagen and small excursions were sailed from the city.
 This provided more passengers, especially after the King and Queen had tried it.
 In January 1822, Steen Bille sold the ship and the concession to the merchant Lauritz Nicolai Hvidt.

 Spells of bad weather would jeopardise the timetable.
 That happened for instance to Hans Christian Andersen, who set out on June 30, 1829 from Copenhagen to Møn.
-In a letter to Edvard Collin he gave an account of the journey with the Caledonia: "The sea journey was very unlucky, although now that it is over, it does amuse me.
+In a letter to Edvard Collin he gave an account of the journey with Caledonia: "The sea journey was very unlucky, although now that it is over, it does amuse me.
 We had a bit of a storm and had to work our way through black and foam-white waves.
 Everybody got ill; Mrs. Bülow thought we were going to founder, and I - You know I have no trace of valour - I lay wrapped in a blanket on the deck, staring with a pale face at the grey skies that emptied themselves over us. - At last the captain announced that we would have to stay out at sea the entire night; a comforting outlook.
 Only the following morning did we arrive at Koster, where everything was in a state of commotion, because the King was due to arrive."

 The ship was fitted with tarpaulins fore and aft, giving cover to the passengers.
 Below deck there was a special cabin for ladies, a larger cabin for other passengers and a pantry where the heat from the engines was used for cooking.
 Extra payment would give access to one of eight cabins, where passengers could sleep during the trip.

 The satirical magazines wrote about the Caledonia sickness, which was due to the fact that the steam driven ship did not have sails to catch the wind and stabilise the movement in the water, and popular slang named the vessel "Plaske-Marlene (Splashing Marlene)".